cloudxabide/matrix.lab/Foo/OCP4-installation-foo.md

 ## Add Legit Certs
 review [LetsEncrypt-HowTo](./lets_encrypt.md)
-NOTE:  This *should* be done with CertManager.
+NOTE:  This *should* be done with CertManager (some time in the future).

 ## References
 https://www.virtuallyghetto.com/2020/07/using-the-new-installation-method-for-deploying-openshift-4-5-on-vmware-cloud-on-aws.html